Menu

 Register

-Satisfy the new BBS requirement for telehealth training with Marin CAMFT
+Get your BBS-required telehealth training with Marin CAMFT

 Telehealth: Law & Ethics, Technology, and Best Practices for Connecting with Your Clients

-3 CEs available
+3 Law & Ethics CEs available

 Workshop Description